msauvenier/ACLIME/README.md

 ## How to improve

-Each time the function is called, some function are loaded in memory.
-Loading thoses function outside the main "ACLIME" function  would enhanced performance.
+Each time the function is called, some functions are loaded in memory.
+Loading thoses functions outside the main "ACLIME" function  would enhanced performance.

 Improve efficiency in computation.